United Arab Emirates: Human rights violations

-The UAE has expanded its international influence, subsequently committing human rights abuses across national borders.
-The country has been a leading supporter of Israel's genocide in Gaza as well as funding the genocide in Sudan, through direct support and supply of weapons to the arab supremicist rebel group in the Sudanese civil war.

-On 29 March 2024, Sudan filed a formal complaint with the United Nations Security Council (UNSC), in response to the UAE's planning and backing the RSF militias against the Sudanese army.
-The ongoing conflict has reached new heights of violence with the continued support of the RSF by the UAE in terms of weapons and other equipment.
-Reports stating the Emirates wanted to provide humanitarian support for the Sudanese people turned out to be an expansion of a covert operation to funnel money, weapons - including drone technology - to opposition forces.
-Officials said the UAE was playing the most consequential role by inflaming the crisis, while pledging to ease it.
-In October 2024, Sudan wrote a second official letter to the UNSC, calling for it to take strong action against the UAE's continued aggression towards Sudan, with the Sudanese Foreign Ministry also claimed that the UAE is not just an indirect supporter of RSF, but rather a "vicious frontline player in the war of aggression" against Sudan.

 As a response to their poor human rights records, the government of the UAE has tried to strengthen relations with a number of western private and public entities through whitewashing, to improve their public image.
 They established a Soft Power Council in 2017 in order to address their international image.
 The UAE deploys a number of these techniques, including gender-washing, green-washing and sports-washing; as evident in hosting major events like COP28, sporting events including Formula One races, the Abu Dhabi Cup in 2026; or promoting tourism and business to Dubai.
 The growing interest in playing a role in the international entertainment industriy is an attempt to scour the country's image of its ongoing human rights violations.
 They continue to face criticism for its ongoing contribution to climate change and human rights abuses, despite participating in these international events.
 In 2018, the country hosted the Second Annual World Tolerance Summit, which was protested by a number of NGOs and scholars.